 Juris Doctor/Master of Accounting

-The joint degree program culminates in the joint awarding of the Juris Doctor (JD) and the Master of Accounting (MAcc) degrees.
-The joint degree program is designed for students who have an undergraduate degree in accounting and are interested in advanced studies in both accounting and law.
+The combination program culminates in the joint awarding of the Juris Doctor (JD) and the Master of Accounting (MAcc) degrees.
+The combination program is designed for students who have an undergraduate degree in accounting and are interested in advanced studies in both accounting and law.
 The MAcc portion of the program offers three options: concentration in auditing, concentration in taxation, and no concentration.
-The joint degree program is open to students who have completed the equivalent of a major in accounting at the undergraduate level.
+The combination program is open to students who have completed the equivalent of a major in accounting at the undergraduate level.
 Currently enrolled students should use the JD/MAcc Student Resources to develop a plan of study.

 Reciprocity Between Programs

 The purpose of the program is to enable students to obtain the appropriate education in the most efficient manner possible.
 The combination program requires 20 fewer credits than would be required if the two degrees were earned separately.
 A student must satisfy the curriculum requirements for each degree.
 However, because certain courses may be used in partial satisfaction of the requirements of both degrees, the total hours required under the combination program is less than those that would be required if the programs were pursued separately.

 In addition to the completion of all preparatory coursework, the Fisher School of Accounting requires completion of 34 semester hours of coursework in order to receive a MAcc degree.
 Under the joint degree program, the Fisher School of Accounting will allow a maximum of ten credits of appropriate law courses to be applied towards the MAcc degree and will allow some communications course requirements to be met within the JD program.
 Application of the ten credits and satisfaction of the communications requirements are contingent on successful completion of the JD program.
 This means that a student who is admitted to the joint degree program but does not complete the JD requirements must complete the separate MAcc degree requirements including preparatory coursework in order to earn that degree.